 With a super low unemployment rate (2.6%), a low cost of living (10.2% below average), a median income below the average ($39,080), and a good rate of tax-friendliness (ranking 16), the stars are aligned in Oklahoma City for new business owners.
 The three-year business survival rate is average at 69.2%, and 4.6% of people are self-employed.

-An above-average number of businesses survive three years in Austin, Texas, which is just one of the data points that makes it number seven on our list of best places to start a business.
+An above-average number of businesses survive three years in Austin, Texas, which is just one of the data points that makes it number seven on our list of best places to start a small business or startup.
 Also in entrepreneurs’ favor are the low unemployment rate (3.8%), the large labor force (nearly 598,430 people), the large percentage of the population with bachelor's degrees (39.3%), and a super-high percentage of other self-employed people (6.8%).

 Orlando, Florida, comes in at number eight on our list of the best cities to start a business, in part because it’s in the tax-friendliest state in the country (ranking number one), meaning you’ll keep more of your hard-earned dollars than in many of the other cities in our list.
 Also good for business: the below-average median income ($36,580) and relatively low cost of living (1% below average).

 The second city in North Carolina on our list, Raleigh comes in at number nine.
-With a labor force 267,593 people strong, 34.3% of of whom have bachelor’s degrees, you’ll have lots of great candidates for your business.
+With a labor force 267,593 people strong, 34.3% of of whom have bachelor’s degrees, you’ll have lots of great candidates for your small business.
 You’ll have good company, too: The self-employed make up 4.4% of the workforce, and 70.6% of businesses survive three years, both above average.
-And of course, Raleigh is tax-friendly to businesses, with a rank of six.
+And of course, Raleigh is tax-friendly to small businesses and startups, with a rank of six.

 Coming in at number 10 on our list of the best cities to start a business, Cary, North Carolina, offers new business owners a highly educated workforce (46.5% have bachelor’s degrees), a healthy economy (unemployment is at just 3.7%), and a sizable cohort of other entrepreneurs, with 4.6% of people self-employed, 18,600 new business applications filed in 2020, and 70.6% of business surviving three years.